workdone0/first-contribution-github/README.md

 Congrats!
 You just completed the standard github workflow that you'll often encounter as a contributor!

-You can follow this link to find more begineer friendly projects to contribute, [List of projects]( https://github.com/MunGell/awesome-for-beginners ).
+You can follow this link to find more beginner friendly projects to contribute, [List of projects]( https://github.com/MunGell/awesome-for-beginners ).